grafana/explore-traces/docs/sources/access/index.md

 ### Install in your Grafana instance

-You can install Explore Traces in your own Grafana instance using `grafana cli`:
+You can install Explore Traces in your Grafana instance using `grafana cli`:

 ```shell
 grafana cli --pluginUrl=https://storage.googleapis.com/integration-artifacts/grafana-exploretraces-app/grafana-exploretraces-app-latest.zip plugins install grafana-traces-app